taariq/bitcoind-simple-send/README.md

 fa525bf9c8aca03ad68dec3053da761a202b9ef5ab422faa4d7eb3515bd9acdf
 ```

-**Step 10: Checkfor the transaction in your bitcoind as confirmed and propogated to the bitcoin network via other nodes.** Below, 25 confirmations were received after 1 hour of this transaction behing sent.
+**Step 10: Checkfor the transaction in your bitcoind as confirmed and propogated to the bitcoin network via other nodes.** Below, 25 confirmations were received after 1 hour of this transaction being sent, but we only needed to wait 10 minutes for the first confirmation.
+Each node in the network verifies this transaction commands that we just completed for the "create" and "sign" steps above.
 ```
 ./bitcoind listtransactions "" 1
 [